hdiogosilva/netiqueta/docs/index.md

 **É Bué Fixe Ser Fixe Online**,
 _roughly_ translated to "It's Super Cool to Be Cool Online",
-its an educational game targetting Portuguese children between the ages of 8 and 10.
+it's an educational game targeting Portuguese children between the ages of 8 and 10.

-We think netiquete is an important topic and our goal is to show kids how _beeing cool online_ can be cool!
+Netiquette is an important topic, and our goal is to show kids how _being cool online_ can be cool!

-It came together as a results of the [Hackathon in Digital Communication and Literacy](https://www.hackathonpractices.com/) promoted EUGLOH and U.Porto.
+It came together as a result of the [Hackathon in Digital Communication and Literacy](https://www.hackathonpractices.com/) promoted EUGLOH and U.Porto.

-Whether you wanna get to know more about the project or just play the game, you've come to the right place!
+Whether you want to learn more about the project or just play the game, you've come to the right place!

 ## Vamos Começar! (_Let's Get Started!_)